zalando/skipper/docs/kubernetes/ingress-usage.md

 1. `pathType: Prefix` results in [PathSubtree predicate](../reference/predicates.md#pathsubtree))
 2. `pathType: Exact` results in [Path predicate](../reference/predicates.md#path))
 3. `pathType: ImplementationSpecific`
-   1. based on the kubernetes ingress specification
+   1. based on the Kubernetes ingress specification
    2. as plain regular expression
    3. as a path prefix (same as `pathType: Prefix` and results in [PathSubtree](../reference/predicates.md#pathsubtree))

-The default is 3.1 the kubernetes ingress mode.
+The default is 3.1 the Kubernetes ingress mode.
 It can be changed by startup option `-kubernetes-path-mode` to any of the other modes.
 The individual ingress rules can also override the default behavior with the `zalando.org/skipper-ingress-path-mode` annotation.
 You can also set for each path rule a different Kubernetes `pathType` like `Prefix` and `Exact`.

 E.g.:

-    zalando.org/skipper-ingress-path-mode: path-prefix # skipper specific
+    zalando.org/skipper-ingress-path-mode: path-prefix # Skipper specific
     pathType: Prefix # ingress v1

 ### Kubernetes ingress specification base path